ApexBugFinder/productLanding/README.md

 # Buddha's Bazaar

 ## Project Description:
 Build a product Landing Page for an online store.
+This store specializes in good vibes and can be viewed at <a href="http://198.211.29.93:8082/" target="_blank">Buddha's Bazaar</a>

 ## Project Requirements: